-Having been recognized by the shamans of Mongolia as one of their own in the early 2000s, Corine Sombrun was trained for several years in traditional trance practices.
+Having been recognised by the shamans of Mongolia as one of their own in the early 2000s, Corine Sombrun was trained for several years in traditional trance practices.
 She is at the origin of the first scientific research on Mongolian shamanic trance (Pr.
 Pierre Flor-Henry at the Alberta Hospital, Canada).

-TranceScience was born from her encounter with Pr Francis Taulelle, Research Director at CNRS (France) and professor at KU Leuven (Belgium).
+TranceScience was born from her meeting with Pr Francis Taulelle, Research Director at CNRS (France) and professor at KU Leuven (Belgium).
 They share the conviction that the phenomenon of trance and its benefits should be studied scientifically.
 They created TranceScience to pursue scientific research, while exploring the potential applications of trance in a variety of fields — from psychiatry and psychology to creativity and self-awareness.